-Box 1.
-Enter this amount on the wages line of your tax return.

-Box 2.
-Enter this amount on the federal income tax withheld line of your tax return.
+- Box 1.
+Enter this amount on the wages line of your tax return. - Box 2.
+Enter this amount on the federal income tax withheld line of your tax return. - Box 10.

-Box 10.
 This amount includes the total dependent care benefits that your employer paid to you or incurred on your behalf (including amounts from a section 125 (cafeteria) plan).
 Any amount over your employer's plan limit is also included in box 1.
-See Form 2441.
+See Form 2441. - Box 12.

-Box 12.
 The following list explains the codes shown in box 12.
 You may need this information to complete your tax return.
-Elective deferrals (codes E and G) under all plans are generally limited to a total of \$20,500 (\$23,500 for section 403(b), if you qualify for the 15-year rule explained in Pub.
+Elective deferrals (code E) and designated Roth contributions (code EE) under all plans are generally limited to a total of \$22,500 (\$25,500 for section 403(b) plans if you qualify for the 15-year rule explained in Pub.
 571).
-Deferrals under code G are limited to \$20,500.
+Deferrals under code G are limited to \$22,500.
 Deferrals under code H are limited to \$7,000.
-However, if you were at least age 50 in 2022, your employer may have allowed an additional deferral of up to \$6,500.
+However, if you were at least age 50 in 2023, your employer may have allowed an additional deferral of up to \$7,500.
 This additional deferral amount is not subject to the overall limit on elective deferrals.
 For code G, the limit on elective deferrals may be higher for the last 3 years before you reach retirement age.
 Contact your plan administrator for more information.
 Amounts in excess of the overall elective deferral limit must be included in income.
 See the Form 1040 instructions.

-E-Elective deferrals under a section 403(b) salary reduction agreement;

-G-Elective deferrals and employer contributions (including nonelective deferrals) to a section 457(b) deferred compensation plan;

-H-Elective deferrals to a section 501(c)(18)(D) tax-exempt organization plan.
-See the Form 1040 instructions for how to deduct;

-W-Employer contributions (including amounts the employee elected to contribute using a section 125 (cafeteria) plan) to your health savings account.
-Report on Form 8889, Health Savings Accounts (HSAs); DD-Cost of employer-sponsored health coverage.
-The amount reported with Code DD is not taxable.
+- E-Elective deferrals under a section 403(b) salary reduction agreement; - G-Elective deferrals and employer contributions (including nonelective deferrals) to a section 457(b) deferred compensation plan; - H-Elective deferrals to a section 501(c)(18)(D) tax-exempt organization plan.
+See the Form 1040 instructions for how to deduct: - W-Employer contributions (including amounts the employee elected to contribute using a section 125 (cafeteria) plan) to your health savings account.
+Report on Form 8889, Health Savings Accounts (HSAs); - DD-Cost of employer-sponsored health coverage.
+The amount reported with Code DD is not taxable. - EE-Designated Roth contributions under a governmental section 457(b) plan.
+This amount does not apply to contributions under a taxexempt organization section 457(b) plan. - Box 13.

-Box 13.
 If the "Retirement plan" box is checked, special limits may apply to the amount of traditional IRA contributions you may deduct.
 See Pub.
 590-A, Contributions to Individual Retirement Arrangements (IRAs).

 Box 14.
 DEF RET - The amount shown is the total deducted for your deferred retirement plan, if any.
 It is for your information only.
 This amount was already subtracted from the amount shown in box 1 and is not reportable in any other box.
 PRETAX INS - The amount shown is the total deducted for your medical insurance premiums/surcharges and medical Flexible Spending Account that was pretaxed (deducted before Federal Income tax, Social Security, and Medicare taxes were calculated), if any.
 It is for your information only.
-This amount was already subtracted from the amount shown in boxs 1, 3, and 5.
+This amount was already subtracted from the amount shown in boxes 1, 3, and 5.
 This is not reportable in any other box.
 FRINGE BEN - This amount is the taxable fringe benefit amount included in box 1, 3 and 5.
 Examples of the types of taxable fringe benefits that could be included are: Employer provided vehicle personal commute value, Non-Qualified Section 152 insurance benefits, Travel Expenses, Employer provided educational assistance, Meal Reimbursements, etc. You may be able to deduct expenses related to fringe benefits; see Instructions for Forms 1040 and 1040-SR.